Visit our first blog: Think Like a Cause Champion for an overview on the ‘why’ that shapes the ‘how’ of becoming a cause champion.

 Understand the Impact

-Lastly, understand the impact of the organizations involved.
-Becoming a cause champion means reading and reporting impact.
-Some of this burden is placed on the ministries to report to you the right needs and how they are using your funds.
-You can search online databases like GuideStar or Charity Navigator to understand the integrity of the organizations involved in supporting your cause.
+Lastly, understand the impact of the organizations involved in your cause area.
+Becoming a cause champion means analyzing the root cause by reading reports from the field and changing your strategy accordingly.
+Most nonprofits will report to you about how they are using your funds and about their most pressing needs moving forward.
+You can also proactively search online databases like GuideStar or Charity Navigator to understand the integrity of the organizations involved in supporting your cause.

-When you understand the report on impact, you have the opportunity to marry together charities with different expertise, suggest projects to fund, and solve the world’s greatest problems through collaboration with God’s laborers.
-Use this understanding of impact to help avoid giving to symptoms of an issue and create more effective giving that solves the root cause.
+When you understand the mission and impact of different charities working on the same cause, you may have the opportunity to support charities with different expertise or complementary goals, suggest projects to fund, and solve the world’s greatest problems through collaboration with God’s laborers.

 We invite you to become an eternity-minded giver: seek God’s wisdom through prayer, ask good questions of His workers, get all your resources involved, and understand the impact of the solutions you support.
 Look to effectively address the root causes of the world’s problems, not just the symptoms.
 This is how you can develop your generosity and become a cause champion.

 This article was originally published May 21, 2021.